andreisusanu/docker-nginx-php5.6/README.md

 nginx-php5.6
 ============

-Docker image for NGINX and PHP5.6, started using Supervisor.
+Docker image for Ubuntu Xenial, NGINX and PHP5.6.

-Last stable NGINX installed from official stable repository (http://ppa.launchpad.net/nginx/stable/ubuntu) Last PHP5.6 installed from Ondřej Surý's unofficial repository (http://ppa.launchpad.net/ondrej/php5/ubuntu)
+Supervisor is used to start services (php5-fpm and nginx).

 Build image